commonknowledge/movement-app/scripts/script.md

 - However, we will get back to you as soon as we are able - we promise!

-- There are XXXX people waiting to be talked to and it typically takes YYY to get to someone.
+- There are [NUMBER OF PEOPLE] people waiting to be talked to and it typically takes [CONVERSATIONS TO MATCH] to get to someone.

 - Just as <NAME OF FRIEND> got a golden ticket, you’ve got three golden tickets for people to join our _Movement_ beta.
 To let people get involved, just give them this link: https://movement.commons.coop/